Adopt a Dog

 Our total cost to rescue a single dog averages between $2,000 to $5,000.
 The adoption fee assists in covering these costs, which include:

-- Import taxes and border service fees: The adoption fee also offsets the costs of import taxes, inspection fees, and any other charges associated with border services.
+• Import taxes and border service fees: For Canadian adoptions, the adoption fee also offsets the costs of import taxes and inspection fees.

 Free Korean Dogs is a registered charity in Canada, but according to the Canada Revenue Agency (CRA), the adoption fee isn’t considered a tax-deductible expense.
 This is due to the nature of the transaction, which involves a payment in exchange for “goods” (the adopted dog).
 Therefore, we can’t issue tax receipts for the adoption fee.
 However, tax receipts can be issued for all other direct donations above $20.